ncschroeder/Number-Theory-Playground/README.md

 #### Calculation

-Find the first 10 Pythagorean triples where the lowest number in the triple is ≥ an input number.
-For example, if the input number is 3, then the triple 3, 4, and 5 will be the first one found since the lowest number in that triple is 3.
+Find the first 10 Pythagorean triples where the short leg length, the lowest number in the triple, is ≥ an input number.
+For example, if the input number is 3, then the triple 3, 4, and 5 will be the first one found.
 If the input number is 4, then the triple 5, 12, and 13 will be the first one found.
+The algorithm I came up with first tries to find triples where the short leg length equals the input number and then tries to find triples where the short leg equals the input number + 1, and so on until 10 are found.

 These triples will be displayed like the examples at the end of the paragraphs in the info above are displayed.
 If a triple is primitive, then it'll be followed by "(primitive)".

 #### Input Constraints